 One of the best things about camping is switching off and being at one with nature rather than technology.
 Most places north of the Daintree River have limited mobile telephone reception and almost no internet coverage, so keep that in mind when adventuring.
 If you’re going for long periods, make sure you have a satellite phone or make yourself friendly with campsite owners and managers if you need to make calls from their landlines.

 The most (not) fun part of going on a road trip in a caravan is having to regularly empty your waste into a public dump point station.
 Dump points offer a place for caravans and RVs to dispose of grey and black water, as well as sewage waste.
 Some Dump Points will have a hose provided for the rinsing of your holding tanks.
 Be mindful that these hoses may have been used to clean waste, and in no circumstances should be used to fill your drinking water tanks.

-Big 4 Port Douglas Glengarry Holiday Park: 70 Mowbray River Road, Craiglee
+Big 4 Port Douglas Glengarry Holiday Park: 70 Mowbray River Road, Craiglie

-Port Douglas Dump Point: Willie Pye Memorial Park (Teamsters Park), Craiglee
+Port Douglas Dump Point: Willie Pye Memorial Park (Teamsters Park), Craiglie

 Mossman Riverside Leisure Park: 1 Park Street, Mossman

 Wonga Beach Pinnacle Village Holiday Park: 1 Esplanade, Wonga Beach

 All prices in this article are correct at time of publication.